The Odyssey, Epic Poem By Homer: Characters, Analysis

 It is important to realize that Odysseus' story covers so many topics that distinguishing just one is almost impossible.
 Some could argue that the key message in the story is perseverance, while the others highlight honor.
 The king of Ithaca had to show all these qualities to return home.

 Odysseus wasn’t a god, but he boasted great mental strength.
 The countless victories are a sign of his exceptional abilities.
 This man survived the Trojan war, then experienced the revenge of Poseidon.
 Moreover, he escaped the island of Ogygia and Calypso, who held his whole crew captive.
 Of course, Athena supported Odysseus, but his persistence to return home looks outstanding.
+Let's find out their symbolism in writing.

 Free Will, Fate, and the Gods